-- (a) Owners and operators of UST systems must contain and immediately clean up all spills and overfills in a manner which is protective of human health and the environment as set forth in §50178. - (b) Owners and operators must notify the Agency within 24 hours of a spill or overfill and begin release response action in accordance with subchapter 7 in the following cases: - (1) Spill or overfill of petroleum that results in a release to the environment that exceeds 25 gallons or that causes a sheen on nearby surface waters; and - (2) Spill or overfill of a hazardous substance that results in a release to the environment that equals or exceeds its reportable quantity under 49CFR § 172.101 (Appendix A to §172.101 List of Hazardous Substances and Reportable Quantities). - (c) If the owners and operators cannot, within 24 hours, contain and complete the cleanup of a spill or overfill of petroleum that is less than 25 gallons, or a spill or overfill of a hazardous substance that is less than the reportable quantity, then the owners and operators must immediately notify the Agency of the incident and continue cleaning up the spill or overfill.
-Owners and operators must also complete and submit to the Agency a written report of the actions taken in response to the spill or overfill within 48 hours of the spill or overfill.
+- (a) Owners and operators of UST systems must contain and immediately clean up a spill or overfill and report to the Agency within twenty-four (24) hours, and begin release response action in accordance with Subchapter 7 in the following cases: - (1) Spill or overfill of petroleum that results in a release to the environment that exceeds twenty-five (25) gallons or that causes a sheen on nearby surface water; and - (2) Spill or overfill of a hazardous substance that results in a release to the environment that equals or exceeds its reportable quantity under CERCLA (40 CFR Part 302) or 49 CFR §172.101 (Appendix A to §172.101 - List of Hazardous Substances and Reportable Quantities). - (b) If the owners and operators cannot, within twenty-four (24) hours, contain and complete the cleanup of a spill or overfill of petroleum that is less than twenty-five (25) gallons, or a spill or overfill of a hazardous substance that is less than the reportable quantity, then the owners and operators must immediately notify the Agency of the incident and continue cleaning up the spill or overfill.
+Owners and operators must also complete and submit to the Agency a written report of the actions taken in response to the spill or overfill within forty-eight (48) hours of the spill or overfill.